rolfschmidt/Rolfs-TableSearch/README.md

 Be aware that this package is still in early development and will be reworked heavily in the next releases.

+To use the endpoints you will need a admin with the permissions `admin.table_search`.

 ## Current state

 - [x] Exact operator